MindscapeHQ/raygun4java/README.md

 Changelog
 ---------

-- 1.3.0: Added Async Send (beta) functionality to *webprovider* package
+- 1.3.0: Added Async Send (beta) functionality to *webprovider* package; populate HTTP Headers and Form data in web context

 - 1.2.7: Fixed bug when using core in Google App Engine threw an exception that wasn't caught when attempting to get environment data.
 Clarified documentation